zama-ai/concrete-fft/README.md

  - `std` (default): This enables runtime arch detection for accelerated SIMD instructions, and an FFT plan that measures the various implementations to choose the fastest one at runtime.
- - `nightly`: This enables unstable Rust features to further speed up the FFT, by enabling AVX512F instructions on CPUs that support them.
-This feature requires a nightly Rust toolchain.
  - `serde`: This enables serialization and deserialization functions for the unordered plan.
 These allow for data in the Fourier domain to be serialized from the permuted order to the standard order, and deserialized from the